 Airlines have taken knocks in the press lately for hiking fares and adding a laundry list of fees.
 One airline has even announced that it would charge a transaction fee to customers who try to pay unexpected fees in person at the airport!
 It's not surprising, then, that carriers have scaled back frequent flyer programs.

 For example, some airlines that once offered round trip travel at 20,000 miles now require 25,000 miles for the same destination.
 Also, airlines can even require fees to maintain a balance from year to year.
-Carriers compete on price more often than on loyalty these days, making most frequent flyer credit cards beneficial only to true road warriors (many of whom probably prefer to stay home when they're taking time off).
+Carriers compete on price more often than on loyalty these days, making most travel rewards credit card offers beneficial only to true road warriors (many of whom probably prefer to stay home when they're taking time off).

 2. Redemption Fees Clip the Wings from Frequent Flyer Airline Programs

 Even if your purchasing patterns suggest that you could earn enough frequent flyer miles to make a reward credit card worthwhile, check the fine print.
 Some credit cards may charge a redemption fee to transfer your reward points into actual frequent flyer miles.
 Moreover, most generic airline reward cards that are not branded with a particular airline won't even allow you to transfer your points to your existing frequent flyer mile accounts.
 You could also even be "double-dipped" by an airline that charges a ticketing fee when you want to exchange your miles for a flight!